Charles Sheeler: Early life and career

 Sheeler painted in a Precisionist style that complemented his photography and has been described as "quasi-photographic".

 Manhatta

 In 1920, Sheeler invited photographer Paul Strand to collaborate on a "portrait" of Manhattan in film.
 The resulting 35mm nine-minute series of vignettes, called Manhatta after Walt Whitman's poem, Mannahatta, was the first avant-garde film created in America.

+In 1995 the film was selected for preservation in the National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".

-Work with Ford Motor Company
+Work with General Motors and Ford Motor Company

+His work is featured at the General Motors Technical Center in Warren Michigan.
 He was hired by the Ford Motor Company to photograph and make paintings of their factories.